stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

 - daniel even though it's within the healthy range, meaning not yet the formal disease. and so, i would say there is [4506](https://www.youtube.com/watch?v=_7aIgHoydP8&t=4506.835s)

-a subclinical nutrient deficiency that's pretty ubiquitous across lots of things. there's an acute level of poisoning of a particular kind of petrol toxin, or heavy metal, or whatever, but then there's any level above the evolutionary environment's non-exposure to it that is causing some stress on the physiology that i would call subclinical toxicity. so the volatile organic compounds coming out of the paint, [4528](https://www.youtube.com/watch?v=_7aIgHoydP8&t=4528.59s)
+a subclinical nutrient deficiency that's pretty ubiquitous across lots of things. there's an acute level of poisoning of a particular kind of petrol toxin, or heavy metal, or whatever, but then there's any level above the [[evolutionary environment]]'s non-exposure to it that is causing some stress on the physiology that i would call subclinical toxicity. so the volatile organic compounds coming out of the paint, [4528](https://www.youtube.com/watch?v=_7aIgHoydP8&t=4528.59s)